 My Experience Having Sushi for Breakfast at Tsukiji Fish Market

-By the time, I had finished the tuna auction at around 5:40 am in the morning, people were already lining up to enter Sushi Dai, some from 2:30 am, with a waiting time of three hours!
+By the time, I had finished the tuna auction at around 5:40 am in the morning, people were already lining up to enter Sushi Dai, some people where there from 2:30 am, with a waiting time of three hours!

 Now, I am a ‘you only live once’ kinda girl, that likes to experience new things, but a three-hour wait on an empty belly in the rain was not one of them.